ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 ## Collecting Results {#collect-flow}

-In this phase, the Collector requests aggregate shares from each Aggregator and then locally combines them to yield a single aggregate result.
-In particular, the Collector issues a query to the Leader ({{batch-modes}}), which the Aggregators use to select a batch of reports to aggregate.
+The Collector initiates this phase with a query to the Leader ({{batch-modes}}), which the Aggregators use to select a batch of reports to aggregate.
 Each Aggregator emits an aggregate share encrypted to the Collector so that it can decrypt and combine them to yield the aggregate result.
-This process is composed of two
+This process is referred to as a "collection job" and is composed of two interactions:
-interactions:

 1. Collect request and response between the Collector and Leader, specified in
    {{collect-init}}